-- 1. Capital Protection: the achievement of adequate investment growth such that the purchasing power of the principal amount of the endowment assets is maintained over a reasonable time horizon. - 2.
-Current Income: the generation of interest and dividends to provide sufficient cash flow and liquidity to fund distribution requirements. - 3.
-Consistent growth performance: the achievement of growth in such a manner to protect the endowment assets from excessive volatility in market value from year to year.
+- 1. Capital Preservation: the achievement of adequate investment growth such that the purchasing power of the principal amount of the endowment assets is maintained over a reasonable time horizon. - 2.
+Liquidity: the generation of interest and dividends to provide sufficient cash flow and liquidity to fund distribution requirements. - 3.
+Yield: the achievement of growth in such a manner to protect the endowment assets from excessive volatility in market value from year to year.